Buy tickets made simple

 I worked closely with Lucian, from our development team, to establish the best user experience solution whilst ensuring it would run smoothly with At-Bristol’s existing on-site ticketing software.
 Here are a few of the improvements we made in this one specific area of the site.

 The journey in

 A common journey would be one of a browsing nature.
-Someone is thinking about visiting the science centre but would like to have a look at what’s on before they make their decision.
+Someone is thinking about visiting the venue but would like to have a look at what’s on before they make their decision.
 On arrival to the new website the events are very prominent on the homepage and there is a clear call to action to “What’s on” in the main header.

 Depending on the user, the ticket buying process may start before arriving at the website.
 Some people will already know they want to buy tickets and will therefore be on the website specifically to complete that one task.
-“Right, kids” they might say, “Let’s go to At-Bristol tomorrow, I’ll book the tickets online!”
+“Right, kids” they might say, “Let’s go to We The Curious tomorrow, I’ll book the tickets online!”
 It’s easy, they just have to click the clear red “Buy tickets” which appears in the main header.

 If you are particularly interested in an event, ice skating for example, and you hit the “Buy tickets” button directly from the ice rink page - the website has been designed and built in a way to know where you are coming from and surface that ticket type to the top of the page.
 So you can start by selecting your ice rink tickets and then proceed with the rest of your booking.
 Clever.

 There were several challenges to consider when we were creating the “Buy tickets” page.
 We made the most of the full-screen design carried through from the rest of the website, whilst ensuring the forms were simple and intuitive to use.